- 1. Employment contract

 For example: Your employment contract states that you have a two-month notice period.
-If you have a disagreement with your boss on 17 March and terminate your employment, your notice period will start on 1 April.
-You will have to work until 31 May inclusive then.
+If you terminate your employment on 17 March, your notice period will start on 1 April.
+You will then have to work until the end of May.
 If you do not work during your notice period, you will not be entitled to any wages.

 Note that you may risk being liable for damages to your employer if you fail to perform your work duties during your notice period.

 Grounds for when an employer can terminate an employee